danBhentschel/techio-practical-linq/markdowns/delegates.md

 # Background: Delegates

 Delegates are a very important part of LINQ.
-Much of the more powerful capabilities of LINQ make use of delegates.
+Many of the more powerful capabilities of LINQ make use of delegates.

 A delegate is simply a reference to a method.
 Delegates can be stored and passed around in a variable, like so: